syw-robotics/go2_isaaclab_deploy/README.md

 ## Overview

 Sim2Sim & Sim2Real for Unitree Go2, designed for velovity tracking policy trained in IsaacLab.
+This deployment is compatible with both x86 and arm64 platforms.

 ## Setup

+- Install `unitree_sdk2`

 ```bash
 # Install dependencies